+As an SEO advertising company we always focus on organic results.
 Below the sponsored advertisements are the organic results.
 These results show webpages that the search engine has deemed most relevant to the search query.

 There are three main components to every organic result on the SERPs: a title, a link that points to the webpage, and a short description that provides a summary of the content or contains an extract from the content which includes the keyword in the search query.

 Search engines determine the title by looking at tags. <H1> tags tell the search engines that the text wrapped inside is the title of the page

 These organic results can also sometimes display ‘rich snippets’.
 Rich snippets include additional information about the content, such as author names, publishing dates, events, quick-links, and more.
 They’re displayed in the Google SERPs when the publishing website contains content in structured data markup.

 At the very bottom of the SERP, users are shown related queries that they can click to search for to make it easier for them to perform a follow-up search.
 These queries are shown under text that reads ‘Searches related to [search query]’.